January 31, 2017

 - Print the Social Security number on any card required to access service;

-- Require an individual to transmit his or her Social Security number over the Internet unless the connection is secure or the number is encrypted;
+- Require an individual to transmit his or her Social Security number over the internet unless the connection is secure or the number is encrypted;

-- Require an individual to use his or her Social Security number to access an Internet site unless a unique password or PIN is also required; or
+- Require an individual to use his or her Social Security number to access an internet site unless a unique password or PIN is also required; or

 - Print a Social Security number on any materials that are mailed unless required by a state or federal agency, unless state or federal law requires the Social Security number to be on the document to be mailed.
 Also, Social Security numbers may be included in applications and forms sent by mail, including documents sent as part of an application or enrollment process, or to establish, amend or terminate an account, contract or policy, or to confirm the accuracy of the Social Security number.

-- Information Technology Services (ITS) (213) 740-5555
+Information Technology Services

 Office of Compliance